 There is no parking on site at the Sacred Heart School.
 There is a drop off point at the rear of the school – map will be uploaded shortly.
 We are discussing parking facilities with some local businesses and will provide information of where you can park cars and minibuses in due course.

-Is transport provided to Walsingham or to Holkham Beach to start the Pilgrimage Walk to Walsingham?
+Is transport provided to Walsingham or to the Pilgrimage Walk start point?

 Yes.
-We are supplying coach transportation from Swaffham to Holkham Beach where the Pilgrimage Walk will start.
+We are supplying coach transportation from Swaffham to the Pilgrimage Walk start point.
 It will also be possible to be coached directly to Walsingham and for belongings (i.e. tents and sleeping bags) to be taken directly to Walsingham.